DevExpress/devextreme-documentation/concepts/05 UI Components/NavBar/05 Customize Item Appearance.md

 ---

 If you need a more flexible solution, define a custom template.
 For Angular, AngularJS, and Knockout apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Components/Markup_Components/dxTemplate/') markup component.
-The following code gives a simple example of how you can use **dxTemplate** to customize items in the **NavBar**.
+The following code gives a simple example of how you can use dxTemplate to customize items in the NavBar.

 ---
 ##### Angular